ju-sh/tzview/README.md

 The string `'now'` can be used to specify the local datetime.
 This is the source datetime by default.

+In addition to the time zone names, tzview can also identify the time zone of a limited number of cities (Eg: Hanoi -> Asia/Ho\_Chi\_Minh).

 <h3>Command line usage</h3>

 To get the current time at Tokyo relative to your computer's current time and time zone, use